 Pros and Cons of Trillion Cut Diamonds

-Being a unique shape, the trillion cut has both positive and negative features.
+As a unique shape, the trillion cut has both positive and negative features.
 However, its cons should not stop you, as they can be easily worked around.

-- Being derived from the brilliant cut, trillion cut diamonds are known for having impressive brilliance and fire, meaning they are also good at hiding colour and inclusions.
+Being derived from the brilliant cut, trillion cut diamonds are known for having impressive brilliance and fire, meaning they are also good at hiding colour and inclusions.

-- Trillion cut diamonds look larger than round or princess cut diamonds of the same carat.
+Trillion cut diamonds look larger than round or princess cut diamonds of the same carat.
 The reason for this is that trillion diamonds have a shallow cut and large face-up area.
-However, keep in mind that the trillion cut like all the other cuts has certain cut standards.
+However, keep in mind that the trillion cut, like all the other cuts, has certain cut standards.
 This means you should not opt for extremely shallow stones because the depth of the diamond will not be enough to make the light reflect properly.

-- Trillion cut diamonds are exposed to chipping at their pointed ends, especially if you happen to handle such a diamond unmounted.
+Trillion cut diamonds are exposed to chipping at their pointed ends, especially if you happen to handle such a diamond unmounted.
 However, if the stone is properly set in its mounting, this potential problem should never be a concern.

-- Trillion cut diamonds need extra cleaning since they have less depth compared to the round and princess cuts.
+Trillion cut diamonds need extra cleaning since they have less depth compared to the round and princess cuts.
 Because of its shallow cut, the sparkle of a trillion cut diamond can be easily dimmed by even a little dust or dirt.
 This means you will need to clean it more frequently to enjoy its brilliance and sparkle.

-Trillion Cut Diamond Quality Guide
+Trillion Cut Diamond Cut Quality Guide

-The GIA (Gemological Institute of America) doesn’t provide cut grading for trillion cut diamonds due to their complex and unique structure.
+Unlike round diamonds, trillion cut stones do not have any specific guidelines for excellent cut quality.
+The GIA (Gemological Institute of America) does not provide cut grading for trillion cut diamonds due to their complex and unique structure.
 This means your choice should be dictated by your personal preferences and some key features.

-The cut parameters below will serve you as a general guideline in evaluating the cut quality of trillion cut diamonds:
+The cut parameters below will serve as a general guideline in evaluating the cut quality of trillion cut diamonds:

-- Depth: 32% – 48%
+- depth: 32 – 48%

-- Table: 50% – 70%
+- table: 50 – 70%

-- Length to width ratio: 1.00 – 1.10.
+- length to width ratio: 1.00 – 1.10.